typoes/harry-potter-gen-z/book_1/chapter_3.md

 # Chapter Three
 ## The letters from ur mom

-The escape of the Brazilian boa constrictor earned Harry his longest-ever punishment.
+The escape of the Brazilian boa constrictor got Harry his big ass bozo yeeted.
 By the time he was allowed out of his cupboard again, the summer holidays had started and Dudley had already cracked his new iphone screen, smashed his gaming laptop playing fortnite, and, first time out on his racing bike, knocked down old, crusty Mrs. Figg as she crossed Privet Drive on her crutches.

 Harry was glad school was over, but there was no escaping Dudley’s crew, who visited da crib every single day.
 Piers, Dennis, Malcolm, and Gordon were all thicc af and stupid, but as Dudley was the thiccest and stupidest mf of the lot, he was the leader.
 The rest of them were all quite happy to join in Dudley’s favorite sport: Harry Hunting.